Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Introduction

-For SSALT, a connection model is needed to relate lifetime distributions at different levels.
-The cumulative exposure model (CEM)\cite{ling2019optimal,ling2020optimal,balakrishnan2023robust,balakrishnan2024non,balakrishnan2024step} is widely used for SSALT.
-However, a change in stress level in this model is instantaneous, leading to discontinuity in hazard function at the stress change point.
-To address this shortcoming, Van Dorp and Mazzuchi \cite{RENEVANDORP200455} proposed a model based on hazard rate function, which was subsequently referred to as cumulative risk model (CRM) by Kannan et al.\cite{kannan2010survival}.
-This model removes discontinuity by allowing the lag period before effects of stress change emerges.
-Although various authors have studied CRM in the past \cite{yao2013step,beltrami2017weibull,kannan2020simple,qiao2023inference}, the SSALT experiment for one-shot device data under CRM is yet to be explored.
-The present study focuses towards this direction where failure of a one-shot device is subject to SSALT experiment under CRM with interval monitoring over intermediate inspection time points.
-The lifetime of one-shot device is assumed to follow the well-known standard family of Lehman distributions.
+In recent times, the reliability prognosis of nondestructive one-shot devices (NOSD) is drawing an increasing amount of attention because of their broad applicability in industrial and engineering domains.
+Metal fatigue, spare wheels and light bulbs are some examples of NOSD.
+Unlike one-shot devices, NOSD may survive multiple tests, offering additional data for reliability estimation.
+The observation for such devices is mostly restricted to recording if device failure occurs before or after a specified inspection time, which leads to the study of dichotomous data only.
+For highly durable products, accelerated life testing (ALT) experiments are frequently employed to get more failures within a short span of time \cite{prajapati2023misspecification,fu2025research,valivs2025light,wang2025review}.

-When data comes with potential outliers, conventional maximum likelihood estimation (MLE) may fail to provide robust results as it lacks stability.
-Basu et al. \cite{basu1998robust} proposed a robust estimation method based on density power divergence (DPD) measure to tackle this.
-It was further employed in robust inferential study of one-shot device testing data by several authors \cite{bp(2019),blcamapa2020,castilla2021robust,balakrishnan2021accelerated,baghel2024analysis}.
-The present study incorporates a DPD-based estimation procedure for inference.
-Moreover, the tuning parameter in DPD measure plays a pivotal role as it balances robustness and efficiency.
-Castilla and Chocano \cite{castilla2022choice} focused on the choice of optimal tuning parameter specifically for one-shot device testing.
-In this study, we have suggested an approach that does not require any iterative computational procedure.
+The reliability analysis of NOSD under step-stress accelerated life test (SSALT) has garnered the attention of various studies \cite{balakrishnan2022non,balakrishnan2022restricted,balakrishnan2023robust,balakrishnan2024non} recently.
+In SSALT, stress increases stepwise over predefined time points, and a connection model is needed to relate lifetime distributions at different levels.
+In the literature, we see a broad application of the cumulative exposure model (CEM) in robust estimation, e.g. \cite{ling2019optimal,ling2020optimal,balakrishnan2023robust,balakrishnan2024non,balakrishnan2024step}.
+However, a change in the stress level in this model is instantaneous, leading to a discontinuity in hazard function at the stress change point.
+To address this shortcoming, Van Dorp and Mazzuchi \cite{RENEVANDORP200455} proposed a model based on the hazard rate function, which was later referred to as the cumulative risk model (CRM) by Kannan et al.\cite{kannan2010survival}.
+This model removes discontinuity by allowing the lag period before the effects of stress change emerge.
+Although various authors have studied CRM in the past \cite{yao2013step,beltrami2017weibull,qiao2023inference}, the SSALT experiment exploiting CRM for NOSD is yet to be explored.